jmy12k3/ccChatbot/README.md

 # ccChatbot

 A chatbot which could be trained with custom corpus.

-Test version Roadmap:
+Roadmap:

-1. Use TextVectorization layer
-3. Add cross validation
+1. Filter text instead of clamp

 #### Reference: